Can Running Shoes Cause Sciatica?

 Sciatica can be extremely uncomfortable, but there are many things you can do to help reduce its effects.
 By taking a few simple steps to prevent future episodes and properly care for yourself if one does occur, you can often alleviate symptoms quickly and get back to your normal routine.

-Can You Take Precautions to Avoid Sciatica?
+Can You Take Precautions To Avoid Sciatica?

 While sciatica can be very painful, there are some steps you can take to help prevent it from happening.
 Some of these precautions include: